seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 ## Dashboard

-The dashboard shows current statistics for your Seatsurfing organisation.
+The dashboard shows current statistics for your Seatsurfing organization.
 The statistics and numbers are intended to support you in review usage and user acceptance.
 Furthermore, Seatsurfing calculates space utilization in real time.
 This way you can always keep an eye on supply and demand.

 The top of the dashboard shows information regarding the number of users, locations and spaces as well as the total number of bookings.